How to Handle Negative Emotions (1/3)

 (I’m a bit of a shame geek)

-Here’s Part 1 of why shame might be the enemy we think it is.
+Here’s Part 1 of why shame might not be the enemy we think it is.
 Let me know what you think.

 Shame is Everywhere

 It’s baked into our DNA and into every facet of our culture.
 Heck, even my Wii Balance Board shames me when I don’t want to listen to a fitness tip.
 We all have shame.
 And we all have to fight through the haze of it every day to get anything done.

 You might think that if you’re uber-spiritual, you’ve surely done all the shame work you’ll ever need to do.
 You might even think that you’re just fine now, thank you very much.

 I encourage you to dig a little deeper.

 And it’s like oxygen: we breathe it without even knowing it’s there.

 And if you’re called to stand out and shine?
 To be centre stage?
 To make a difference in the world as my clients do?
 Then our battles with shame become an even greater burden.
 We end up tooth and nail in the fight of our life to shine through the shame.